juniorlob/Hapu-Challenge/README.md

 ## Description

-**Challenge goal**: The purpose of this challenge is to give a general idea of how React works and how you can use it to create simple reactive applications.
-You’ll be implementing a simplified version of Hapu’s ‘Become a Nanny Share Host’ view.
-The concepts that you’re gonna apply are:
+**Challenge goal**: The aim of this challenge is to give a general idea of how React works and how you can use it to create simple responsive applications.
+You'll be implementing a simplified version of Hapu’s ‘Become a Nanny Share Host’ view.
+The elements that you will apply include:

--   JSX;
+-   JSX
--   Components, props and state;
+-   Components, props, and state
--   Lifecycle Methods;
+-   Lifecycle Methods
--   Responsive design with CSS media-queries;
+-   Responsive design with CSS media-queries
--   API calls;
+-   API calls
--   Error handling;
+-   Error handling
--   Loading states;
+-   Loading states
--   SEO & accessibility;
+-   SEO & accessibility
--   A/B tests;
+-   A/B tests
--   Production builds.
+-   Production builds

-**Final accomplishment**: By the end of this challenge you'll have a production ready build.
+**Final accomplishment**: By the end of this challenge, you'll have a production-ready build.

 ## Resources